humhub/documentation/docs/develop/javascript-uiadditions.md

 UI Additions are used to bind a specific behaviour to dom elements marked with a specific selector.
 The `autosize` addition for example is bound to all textareas with an `.autosize` class attribute and enables an automatic resize of the textarea.

+UI Additions are automatically applied on full or pjax page loads.
+In case you need to apply additions to other dom elements you can [manually apply additions](#manually-apply-additions).

 ### Register Additions

 New additions can be registered by calling the `ui.additions.register()` method as follows